coop152/obsidian-vaults/Year 3/Third Year Project/Week of 4-3-24.md

 - [ ] TODO: remember to actually change the dialog when the operation will delete zero items.
 - [ ] TODO: make the autopurge popups more descriptive.
 It should actually say that its autopurge. probably just need a new dialogue, cause having a "cancel" button on a dialogue that the user didnt open themselves is pretty odd.
 - [ ] Update those READMEs to include accurate descriptions of building for windows AND linux! remember, linux building got a whole lot easier with the port.
+- [ ] check that the files still transfer readily between linux and windows without any problems! (i.e. check the line endings arent fucking everything up and ruining my life again)
 - always remember that you can do `set errorInfo` in the terminal if the program crashes for no reason; it lets you actually see the error.